VS

 Space and Everyday Use:

-Seats: Mercedes C Class Sedan offers convincingly more seating capacity – 5 vs 2.
+Seats: Mercedes C Class Sedan offers more seats – 5 vs 2.

-In terms of boot space, the Mercedes C Class Sedan offers somewhat more room – 455 L compared to 373 L. That’s a difference of about 82 L.
+Looking at boot space, the Mercedes C Class Sedan offers slightly more boot space – 455 L compared to 373 L. That’s a difference of about 82 L.

-When it comes to payload, Mercedes C Class Sedan convincingly takes the win – 570 kg compared to 310 kg.
+When it comes to payload, the Mercedes C Class Sedan carries significantly more – 570 kg compared to 310 kg.
 That’s a difference of about 260 kg.

 Who wins the race in the data check?